2ndlook – View From A Square Prism

 Ustashi Gold

 During WW2, after Hitler’s sweep across the Balkans, a Nazi puppet government of Ante (Anton) Pavelic, headed the “Catholic State of Croatia.”
 Archbishop A. Stepanic established a Croat Separatist Movement and seized power with Ante Pavelic.
-The Pavelic regime supported “Clerical Fascism”-a mix of Catholic religion, Anti-Semitism and authoritarian politics.
+The Pavelic regime supported “Clerical Fascism” – a mix of Catholic religion, Anti-Semitism and authoritarian politics.
 Mussolini’s Italy and Nazi Germany’s “Ausland” department assisted Ante Pavelic and his Catholic terrorists to set up a dictatorship.
 Ante Pavelic was declared Poglavnik – or what we better know as Fuhrer.

 Under the Ustashi, a reign of terror descended upon Jews, Gypsies and political dissidents.
 The Ustashi extorted a fortune in gold and other valuables from Jews and Gypsies and thereafter shipped them to work in concentration camps.
-The Jews have a well-organised lobby, organisation and a nation which has pursued banks, criminals, countries for recovery of their property.
+The Jews have a well-organised lobby, an organisation and a nation which has pursued banks, criminals, countries for recovery of their property.

 What happened to the Roma Gypsies (claim they are of Indian descent).
 Nothing.
 Sweet nothing at all.